 First step - infuse the indigo powder!
 I use my "Cutting Corners Infusion Method" for this batch.
 Traditional infusing methods can be found on the link below.
 A few hours ahead of your soaping session, infuse the Indigo Powder.
 You can even do this the night before if you are an early morning soaper!
 Remove approximately 40g of Rice Bran Oil from the allocation and add 15g of Indigo Powder into a glass beaker or jug.
 Remembering that Beakers are NOT high heat tolerant, warm the mixture gently in the microwave on medium in short bursts.
 When it's warm to touch, mix through the indigo.
 You can use a popstick, stirrer or mini mixer.
 Then allow it to sit for an hour or so.
 Then repeat this heating, stir again and leave it for a few hours.
 If you prefer to and you are using the "Tea Bag Method" you will be able to make the mixture quite hot - but not boiling.
-Instructions on different methods of infusing herbs can be found on this link

 Make the Soap:

-- Prepare your workspace and set out the ingredients ready to go Prepare the mould - ensure you have locked the tongue and groove sides of the mould together securely, if in doubt you can use bulldog clips for extra security
+- Prepare your workspace and set out the ingredients ready to go.
+Prepare the mould - ensure you have locked the tongue and groove sides of the mould together securely, if in doubt you can use bulldog clips for extra security

 - Prepare Lye Water, and weigh the oils.
 Check the indigo powder is a nice dark smooth paste or slurry with no lumps